RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 Please take your time for the migration and follow these instructions step by step.

 If you have any problem or question, please do not despair.
 Call our support line, write an email, or post your query in the OTOBO Community forum at https://forum.otobo.org/.
 We will find a way to help you!

 .. note::

    After the migration the data previously available in OTRS will be available in OTOBO.
    We do not modify any data of the OTRS installation during the migration.

 .. warning::

-    Please migrate your OTRS to OTOBO version 10.1 first and then upgrade your OTOBO to the latest stable release.
+   Migration from OTRS to OTOBO is only supported on 10.1.X.
+   Upgrade step by step through all Major/Minor until you reach your target version (10.1 → 11.0 → 11.1).
+   Refer to the specific upgrade instructions for each version, and to the chapter :doc:`updating` in general.

 Overview over the Supported Migration Scenarios
 ------------------------------------------------

 With the OTOBO Migration Interface it is possible to employ the following migration strategies:

 #.
 The general migration strategy.

     This is the regular way to perform a migration.
-    Many different different combinations are supported:
+    Many different combinations are supported:

     Change server:
         Migrate and simultaneously move to a new application server.